-Who Is Elena Shtilyanova?
-Meet The Wife Of Dimitar Berbatov
+Elena Shtilyanova- Meet The Wife Of Dimitar Berbatov Who Faced Kidnap Threats From Mafia

-Dimitar Berbatov Wife Elena Shtilyanova Wiki 2022- Age, Net Worth, Career, Kids, Family and more
+Dimitar Berbatov Wife Elena Shtilyanova Wiki- Age, Net Worth, Career, Kids, Family and more

 Elena Shtilyanova is famous for being the wife of Bulgarian legend Dimitar Berbatov.
 Read on to learn more about her nationality, net worth, facts and family.